nlbeaird/nlbeaird.github.io/_posts/2018-06-19-second-post.md

   teaser: ../assets/images/serm_north.jpg
 ---

 I'd like to be able to display Jupyter notebooks as blog pages, so this will be a test of that idea.
-Below is a Jupyter notebook playing with the energy useage data from the Boston Public Library.
-So far I'm not having success gettin the images to show up...
+Below is a Jupyter notebook playing with the energy usage data from the Boston Public Library.
+To get the images to show up I need to write out the full path.
+There is probably a way to do this that involves less messy directory structure ...

 **Boston Public Library**